nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/Week1/README.md

 ---

 ## Project Overview
-This project demonstrates a basic TCP/IP configuration using GNS3.
-A single host (Host1) is configured with a static IP address and verified using console commands.
+This weekly  project demonstrates a basic TCP/IP configuration concept using GNS3.
+In this configuration, single host (Host1) is configured with a static IP address and verified using console commands.

 ---

 ## Network Topology
-- 1 Host (Host1)
+- Only one Host (Host1) is used.
 - No switch (basic standalone configuration)

 ---